About

 Research and dissemination

 Christie has led and contributed to numerous research studies, including a peer-reviewed publication focused on teaching conversation skills to adults with ASD (Custer, Stiehl, and Lerman, 2021).
-She has presented her work at professional conferences, including the Association for Behavior Analysis International (ABAI) and Texas Association for Behavior Analysis (TxABA).
+Christie has presented their work at professional conferences, including the Association for Behavior Analysis International (ABAI) and Texas Association for Behavior Analysis (TxABA).
 Christie was also an invited speaker at the First International Autism Conference of Morocco in 2014.

 Community engagement

-Christie discovered her calling in high school when she volunteered at a summer camp for children with ASD and she has continued to engage with her community since.
-Christie has volunteered as a Special Olympics coach, Science Advisor to Autism Speaks 2 Young Professionals - Chicago, and Site Lead for Autism Speaks early diagnosis events.
+Christie discovered their calling in high school when they volunteered at a summer camp for children with ASD and Christie has continued to engage with their community since.

-Some of the ways Christie currently serves her community include:
+Some of the ways Christie currently serves their community include: